Man at desk contiplating the projects failure 1024x614

 Schedule Regular Project Check-Ins

 Keep everyone on the same page throughout the project.
 To do this, schedule regular project check-ins and updates with the various stakeholders, including board members and investors.
+A software glitch can lead to significant failures, making these check-ins crucial for identifying and addressing issues early.
 Is your project on time?
 Are you ahead of schedule?
 What challenges are you encountering?
 What challenges can you anticipate encountering in the future?
 These regular project check-ins will give stakeholders the information they need to plan for the project’s completion.

 Check in with potential customers throughout the project as well.
 Your customers will help you stay apprised of the current market, and the needs of the consumers.
 Without these check-ins, you risk producing a product that the customer will not buy.